JamesTheory-5/Digital-Analog-Filters/README.md

 If you’d like, I can sketch out one complete example—a **digital state-variable filter derived directly from a Hamiltonian**, showing how its discrete update law conserves energy exactly.
 Would you like me to write that out?

+# IT IS NOT MY WORK YOU KNOW

 # Reference

 https://www.native-instruments.com/fileadmin/ni_media/downloads/pdf/VAFilterDesign_1.1.1.pdf